peterhinch/micropython-async/i2c/README.md

 (known as the`Initiator`) must be a Pyboard.
 The other end may be any hardware running MicroPython.

-The `Initiator` implements a timeout enabling it to detect failure of the other end of the interface (the `Responder`).
-There is optional provision to reset the `Responder` in this event.
+`Initiator` user applications may implement a timeout to enable detection of failure of the other end of the interface (the `Responder`).
+The `Initiator` can reset the `Responder` in this event.

 ## Changes